-- Account Information Consent PSUs giving consent to AISPs to request account information from their ASPSP. - Refreshing AISP Access PSUs authenticating at their ASPSP to refresh ongoing access they previously given consented to. - Consent Dashboard and Revocation An AISP facility to enable a PSU to view and revoke consents given to that AISP. - Access Dashboard and Revocation ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access. - Generic guidance around the effective use of re-direction screens (when the PSU is transferred to and from the ASPSP domain) is included in section 2.2.5.
+- Account Information Consent PSU giving consent to an AISP to request account information from their ASPSP - Refreshing AISP Access PSU authenticating at their ASPSP to refresh on-going access they previously given consented to - Consent Dashboard and Revocation AISP facility to enable a PSU to view and revoke consents given to that AISP - Access Dashboard and Revocation ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access - Generic guidance around the effective use of re-direction screens (when the PSU is transferred to and from the ASPSP domain) is included in section 2.2.5 - Access Status Notifications by ASPSPs Notifications by ASPSPs to inform AISPs about access revocation and other access status changes related to the PSUs account(s). - AIS Access for PSUs from Corporate Entities PSU acting with delegated user authority on behalf of a corporate entity, may only be able to use AISP services, if this is permitted within the parameters of that delegated user authority.

-(Note: This section does not include guidance around scenarios when more than one TPP is involved in the delivery of a service (sometimes referred to as "Onward Provisioning").
-This subject will be addressed as part of the on-going OBIE evaluations of eIDAS and Consent/Access Dashboards.
+(Note: This section does not include guidance around scenarios when more than one TPP is involved in the delivery of a service - sometimes referred to as "Onward Provisioning".
+This subject will be addressed as part of the on-going OBIE evaluations of eIDAS and Consent/Access Dashboards.)

-3.1.1 Account Information Consent
+3 1 1 Account Inform ation Conser ۱t

 3.1.2 Refreshing AISP Access

 3.1.3 Consent Dashboard & Revocation

-3.1.4 Access Dashboard & Revocation